serkanh/quizapp/readme.md

 2. **Editing Words**: In the word list, click the "Edit" button next to a word pair to modify it.
 Click "Save" to confirm changes or "Cancel" to discard them.

+3. **Deleting Words**: Click the "Delete" button next to a word pair to remove it from the list.
+Confirm the action in the dialog that appears.

-3. **Playing Pronunciations**: Click the speaker icon (🔊) next to any word to hear its pronunciation.
+4. **Playing Pronunciations**: Click the speaker icon (🔊) next to any word to hear its pronunciation.

-4. **Generating Quizzes**: Click the "Generate Quiz" button to create a quiz based on your word list.
+5. **Generating Quizzes**: Click the "Generate Quiz" button to create a quiz based on your word list.
 The English translations will be hidden in the quiz.

+... [rest of the README remains the same] ...

 ## Development